-Drums, acoustic and electronic.
-Lifetime engagement.
+Drums, acoustic and electronic; lifetime engagement.
 Begin in early childhood for optimal malleability.
-Transfer old piano lessons into percussion.
+Transfer piano lessons into percussion.
 Play all styles in search of the hidden, next-level thing.
 Program drum tracks, program brain.
 Fuse.
 Send to Earth.

-Adroit, angular movement derives rhythm, dramatizes the state of molecular dislocation, and compels a drummer to drop something eyebrow-raising into the hierarchy of percussion, e-drums and audio samples.
-These moments are preserved in solo concentration or in combination with other sonic explorers.
+Adroit, angular movement derives rhythm, dramatizing the state of molecular dislocation.
+It compels a drummer to throw something eyebrow-raising into the hierarchy of percussion, e-drums and audio samples.
+These enjoin with other sonic explorers, but only after the beats become socially acceptable from thousands of hours of solo concentration.

 Even friendly, supportive audiences are quietly unforgiving, and fret over wasted time.
-As an artist, there’s a musical boot camp and duty to wade through months or years of throwaways that lead to cogent songwriting, layering and composition of original tracks.
-Navel-gazing pet projects are time-wasters…you either have the chemistry or you don’t.
+The artist who vies for their attention has undergone a sort-of boot camp codified from a duty to wade through months—years—of throwaways that lead to cogent songwriting, layering and composition of original tracks.
+Navel-gazing pet projects are time-wasters…seeking out “the chemistry” is an absolute necessity.
+Or why bother?

-In joining or forming bands of varying discipline, we flock with the like-minded who obsess in the studio, seek variation and cultivate their willpower on a formidable test bed.
-We began with NYC and Jersey, Miami, San Francisco and elsewhere, nationwide US, UK and Europe.
+In joining or forming bands of varying discipline, the like-minded magnetically arrange themselves to obsess in the studio.
+They seek a sound signature that resonates through all instruments, and cultivate their willpower on formidable test beds.
+Our story began with New York City and New Jersey, Miami, San Francisco and elsewhere, nationwide and throughout Europe.

-It was an exercise in how to trap lightning, record it under label contract, ally with well-connected management, and produce/engineer/master EPs and an album with alt-rock luminary Mark Kramer of Shimmy Disc + Second Shimmy (Galaxie 500, Sonic Youth, Ween, Yo La Tengo, Urge Overkill, Gwar, Low, Half Japanese, Jon Spencer, “Pulp Fiction” Grammy-winning soundtrack, etc.).
-Play out live and do this in quantity—enough to place a firmament under the esprit de corps on tour.
-Land gigs at reputable and scene-making venues with locally-, nationally- and internationally-recognized acts (full listing appears below).
-Repeat, sparkle and fade until the wheels fall off and it’s dust in the wind.
+If you trap lightning, record it under label contract, and ally with reputable and connected management, suddenly a tiny door cracks open in the corner of a green room.
+It’s there to show us a glimpse of “almost famous.”
+We produced, engineered, and mastered EPs and an album with alt-rock luminary Mark Kramer of Shimmy Disc + Second Shimmy (Galaxie 500, Sonic Youth, Ween, Yo La Tengo, Urge Overkill, Gwar, Low, Half Japanese, Jon Spencer, “Pulp Fiction” Grammy-winning soundtrack, etc.).
+The quality and quantity of the bookings starts to ramp up—enough to place a firmament under the esprit de corps on tour.
+Suddenly it’s something sold-out on a Friday night, critics in the wings.
+This is really a lot of fun, when the velvet rope suddenly drops as you approach Limelight because you’re in residency and your lead singer is strangely adored by legendary club owners.
+Spanning that chasm requires gigs at reputable and scene-making venues with locally-, nationally- and internationally-recognized acts (full listing appears below).
+In hindsight, this probably all started in the ancient formula: Repeat, sparkle and fade until the wheels fall off and it’s dust in the wind.

-We quickly discovered how one should never underestimate the intensity of sonic risk-takers who’ve gone far beyond mere dabbling in the New York City arts crucible; adaptation to the logistics of recording, time-defying studio hours, and touring under nascent contracts invoked by indie demos and showcases.
-Evolving through concerts as the come-up, the headliner and the support for several well-known British and American bands over a blistering two-year span, we obtain proper label-supported distribution through both indie record stores and chains (Tower Records, Virgin, etc.); radio airplay tracked, charted and logged to the guild of ASCAP, as legitimacy needs royalties, taxing and FCC approval.
+Evolving through concerts as the come-up, the headliner and the support for several well-known British and American bands over a blistering two-year span, we obtained proper label-supported distribution through both indie record stores and chains (Tower Records, Virgin, etc.).
+Radio airplay was widely tracked, charted and logged to the guild of ASCAP, as legitimacy requires royalties, taxing and FCC approval.

-There were fleeting Top-10 and isolated #1s on indie alt-rock FM stations and college radio (including UC Berkeley, Athens GA, etc.), with 25,000+ albums sold/distributed mostly in the US, UK and Iceland (with transaction data showing they’re still out there, circulating and occasionally trading among collectors).
+There were fleeting Top-10 and isolated #1s on indie alt-rock FM stations and college radio (including UC Berkeley, Athens GA, etc.), with 20,000+ albums sold/distributed mostly in the US and western Europe (with transaction data showing they’re still out there, circulating and occasionally trading among collectors).

-We produced special vinyl LP editions of techno tracks minted for DJ sets (spun by the likes of Josh Wink, Carlos “Soul Slinger,” Keoki and other NASA DJs, DJ Dara, Sound Factory DJs, Caffeine DJs, etc.), and stargazed through odd bookings with a wide range of bands.
+Outside Dandelion Fire’s (DF) core repertoire, we produced special vinyl LP editions of techno tracks minted for the global DJ set (spun by A-listers of the age such as Josh Wink, Carlos “Soul Slinger,” Keoki and other NASA DJs, DJ Dara, Sound Factory DJs, Caffeine DJs, etc.), and stargazed through odd bookings with a wide range of bands.
 There was a crossover sound meshing indie rock with techno, early adopter of a generational shift.
-This inflamed the sensibilities of NME and Melody Maker (reviews of Dandelion Fire’s music across all media channels were generally mixed).
-From the outset to the finish, DF’s management was overseen by mastermind and MTV/120Minutes’ legend Matt Pinfield.
+This inflamed the sensibilities of NME and Melody Maker (reviews of DF’s music across all media channels were generally mixed; if combined/graded, likely a C+).
+From the outset to the finish, DF management was overseen by alt-rock mastermind and MTV/120Minutes’ legend Matt Pinfield.

 Dandelion Fire’s final recording/involvement was a version of Frank Sinatra’s “I Won’t Dance” (the band’s only cover song), produced by Kramer for Grass Records’ (since sold to Wind-Up Records) 2-Disc “Chairman of the Board” tribute album (also released on two translucent blue-vinyl LPs).
 This was accomplished in collaboration with The Flaming Lips, Girls Against Boys, Lotion, Jawbox, Samiam, Whirling Dervishes, Down by Law, Screeching Weasel and 20+ other indie-rock groups.
 Before this, we also provided two tracks on a well-received compilation called American Independence — The New York Underground which went out on Eurostar Records (Germany) for release in the European market.